 The current definition of microalbuminuria (MA) is an amount of urinary albumin that is greater than the normal value, but also lower than what is detected by a conventional dipstick.
-Thus, MA’s range of urine albumin excretion (UAE) rate is 30 to 300 mg/d.
+Thus, the rate of urine albumin excretion (UAE) in microalbuminuria is 30 to 300 mg/d.
 This activity outlines the etiology, diagnosis, and treatment of microalbuminuria.
 It describes the future possible sequelae of microalbuminuria without intervention.
-Additionally, it highlights the importance of the healthcare team’s role in screening, managing, and treating this disease and its comorbidities to improve the patient’s quality of life.
+Additionally, it highlights the importance of the interprofessional team’s role in screening, managing, and treating this disease and its comorbidities to improve the patient’s quality of life.

 - Review the pathophysiologic basis of microalbuminuria.